exersalza/FivemCipherFinder/README.md

 FivemCipherFinder is a tool designed to assist in the removal of Ciphers from your scripts.
 It is a console-based tool that can be used by anyone, regardless of their coding experience.
 The main purpose of FivemCipherFinder is to find and identify Ciphers in your script files.

+# THIS PACKAGE IS NOT YET READY FOR PYTHON 3.12

 ## Installation

 To install FivemCipherFinder, follow these steps: